chiranjiveejoshi/chiranjiveejoshi.github.io/showcase/wedding_mantra.md

 ![This is an image](../img_repo/WM.IMG.13.3.png){:width="800" height="400" loading="lazy"}

 ### Digital Wireframes
-As the initial Design phase continued, I made sure to base Screen Designs on Feedback and Findings from the User Research and created Digital Wireframes making sure all the app features are iterated.
+As the initial Design phase continued, I made sure to base Screen Designs on Feedback and Findings from the User Research and created Digital Wireframes making sure all the App features are iterated.

 ![This is an image](../img_repo/WM.IMG.14.png){:width="800" height="400" loading="lazy"}